 Student Socialization Opportunities

 We encourage students to consider each of the activities listed below as an integral part of your professional development and socialization.
-These activities will get your work known and help you to begin to establish important network ties.
+These activities will help you to begin to establish important network ties.
 All of these can be critical to your future marketability and job success.

 The International Student Facebook Group is a virtual hangout and meeting space for the International students (MA Mental Health and School Counseling).
 Connect with each other, discuss everything psych, mental health, and life!
 This is a student-only space.

 Power in Presence

 Power in Presence serves to support the BIPOC community by elucidating the systems of white supremacy, address how it stunts our educational and future career goals, and acknowledge the challenges it presents to how we each identify as persons of color.
 As such, we strive to fight against anti-blackness and colorism.
 Our intentions are to actively define and re-define tangible resources geared toward assisting racial minorities within the mental health programs.

 Student Counseling Association (SCA) was created in Fall 2010.
 Whether you’re on track in the Counseling for Mental Health and Wellness program or the School Counseling Program and enrolled as either a part-time, full-time, online, first or second-year student -this group is your voice in the department and works to improve your professional development.